 Civil processes are when you get served with papers, which can be a court order.
 You can find these by getting in touch with the Kimble County Sheriff’s office, by phone or online.

 All convicted sex offenders are listed and registered on a sex offender database.
 The people listed on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You are able to view these listings on the website, but you should know that you will not see the street address, rather the block that they live on.

 Court Records are public, and are accessible by anyone.
 These records include a court case file that includes a docket and any documents and filings filed in your court case.
 You can access court records on the website, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Every state maintains records of a person’s criminal history.
 These state databases are linked together so you can track criminal convictions from other states.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county, and if the crime was in a different state entirely, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you will find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include:

 - Drug offenses such as possession or trafficking.

 - Sex offenses which could include rape, and sexual assault.

 - Violent crimes.